bstillitano/Scyther/README.md

     }
 ```

 Once you have added the above code to your `AppDelegate.swift` file, simply run your app on a simulator or physical device.
-Once it's running, simply shake your device and you'll be presented with the Scyther debug menu for your app.
+Once it's running, simply shake your device (`Cmd + Option + Z`) on the simulator) and you'll be presented with the Scyther debug menu for your app.

 ## Demo